Published on MuseScore.org

 Enabling and disabling multimeasure rests

-Multimeasure rests can be turned on/off with the shortcut M, or by checking "Multimeasure Rests" in Format→Style…→Rests.
+Multimeasure rests can be turned on/off with the shortcut M (prior to 4.4), Ctrl+ShiftM (as of 4.4, Mac: Cmd+Shift+M), or by checking "Multimeasure Rests" in Format→Style…→Rests.

 By default, if multimeasure rests are enabled, any sequence of two or more empty measures is automatically converted to multimeasure rests.